-This year has surely brought changes to many aspects of our lives – and it’s no difference when it comes to the Endless Illusion Mix Series.
+This year has surely brought changes to many aspects of our lives – and it’s no different when it comes to the Endless Illusion Mix Series.
 We found ourselves oversaturated with guest mixes not affording artists the spotlight and care they deserve.
-This made us come to the conclusion that we should set up a new website giving you some deeper insights into our featured artists outside of the musical realm.
-Really happy to kick off this new format with renaissance musician, photographer, and scientist Marijana, from Belgrade, with a newfound home in Cologne.
-Interviewed by Jonáš Verešpej, they discussed Marijana’s mitochondria research, lockdowns, and the destruction of centuries-old Italian artwork.
+It made us come to the conclusion that we should set up a new website to give you some deeper insights into our featured artists outside of the musical realm.
+Really happy to kick off this new format with renaissance musician, photographer, and scientist Marijana Croon from Belgrade, with a newfound home in Cologne.
+Interviewed by Jonáš Verešpej, they discussed her mitochondria research, lockdowns, and the destruction of centuries-old Italian artwork.

 Hi Marijana!
 Where are you at the moment and what are you up to?

 Hi!
 I am in my kitchen, having my coffee ritual.
 Just got up.

 And what are your today’s plans?
 Or for this weekend?

 There is not much happening in real life.
 I am using this lockdown to work on my research, so very often I spend weekends casually at work.
 Apart from that, I will spend most of the time at home with Lucas.
 And maybe we will have some visits, not to become too introverted in these times!

 I’ll get back to the lockdown situation later, but could you tell me a bit about the research you’re doing?

 Yes, of course.
 Or at least I hope I can make it sound reasonable haha.
 Well, I am a molecular biologist by day (now also by night, since my alter ego job doesn't exist at the moment) :)).
 I am working in 'mitochondria' research.
 Do you remember them from school?
 They are the powerhouses of our cells and they actually create energy for any process in our body and mind.
 Any exchange between inside and outside can not skip mitochondria, they are the key hubs that use oxygen and food to make some crazy electrochemical trick and provide us with energy boost.